ellysh/dota-auto-chess-picker/README.md

 *This project is still in a developing stage.*

-Dota Auto Chess Picker is a utility to check combinations of pieces.
+Dota Auto Chess Picker is a utility to check combinations of pieces and items.

 A current development state is available in the [`CHANGELOG.md`](CHANGELOG.md) file.

-## Concept

-This utility shows you all actual combinations of the pieces depending on their species and classes.

 ## Installation